 3. All students will have an Academic Mentor to advise on academic matters.
 Academic Mentors should have the necessary expertise and guidance to undertake the role.
 Ideally, students will keep the same mentor throughout their time at LSE.

-4. Students will be invited to meet their Academic Mentor at least twice during each of the Michaelmas and Lent terms.
+4. Students will be invited to meet their Academic Mentor at least twice during each of the Autumn and Winter Terms.
 These meetings may take the form of 1-2-1 sessions or small group gatherings, so that mentees can meet one another and discuss issues of mutual interest.

 5. In addition to academic guidance provided by the Academic Mentor, students will have access to personal advice, for example with respect to mental health and wellbeing.
 Students will be clearly informed about who to go to for what kinds of advice and this will be available through various mechanisms, such as Disability & Wellbeing Services, Student Services, and Departments.

 6. Staff teaching on LSE programmes will be available to students through a minimum of 35 office hours (for full-time teaching staff) during term time.
 Normally, the expectation is to meet face-to-face, but contact may take other forms that are mutually agreed between the teacher and students.